Constitutional Court (Portugal): Organization

-The court is composed by thirteen justices, ten of whom are elected by the Assembly of the Republic, the main legislative branch of the country, and they must be elected by two thirds majority of the members of the Assembly.
+Created in 1982, following a a constitutional review, the court is composed by thirteen justices, ten of whom are elected by the Assembly of the Republic, the main legislative branch of the country, and they must be elected by two-thirds majority of the members of the Assembly.
 The remaining three are elected by the already elected justices.
-Of the thirteen justices, six must be chosen among the general court's judges, the remaining must have at least a degree in law.
+Of the thirteen justices, six must be chosen among the general court's judges, and the remainder must have at least a degree in law.
 The justices serve a nine-year mandate and cannot be re-elected.

 The Constitutional Court elects its own president and vice-president and approves its own rules, schedule and budget.

 The president of the Constitutional Court (together with the president of the Supreme Court) is the fourth person in the Portuguese state hierarchy (after the president of the republic, the president of the Assembly of the Republic, and the prime minister, in that order) and has several competences, such as conducting the relations between the court and the other authorities, receiving the candidatures for president of the republic and presiding the court's sessions.
-The current president (As of 2023) is José João Abrantes.
+The current president (As of 2026) is João Carlos Loureiro.